 As a general guideline, in the 1st meeting (preferable in the first month of the term), the students are expected to discuss with their supervisors on potential topics of literature reviews.
-The students should then perform a preliminary survey of literatures, and finalized the reviews topics with the supervisor in the 2nd meeting.
-In the 3rd meeting, the students should discuss with the supervisor on the final outline of the oral presentation, and draft the abstract of the presentation.
+The students should then perform a preliminary survey of literatures and finalized the reviews topics with the supervisor in the 2nd meeting.
+In the 3rd meeting, the students should discuss with the supervisor on the final outline of the oral presentation and draft the abstract of the presentation.

-Meeting Date Meeting check-list (completed by supervisor) Supervisor Signature September or January ☐ Has the student discussed the literature research topic with you? ☐ Was the student well prepared for the discussion with you? ☐ Other comments ☐ Requirement met ☐ Requirement not met Signature: September or January ☐ Has the student discussed the plan of the final year project with you? ☐ Has the student taken an initiative to work on the final year project? ☐ Has the student reasonably read the required books? ☐ Other comments ☐ Requirement met ☐ Requirement not met Signature: October or ☐ Has the student discussed the outline of the ☐ Requirement February oral presentation with you? met

-☐ Has the student discussed the abstract of the ☐ Requirement
+Meeting Date Meeting check-list (completed by supervisor) Supervisor Signature September or January ☐ Has the student discussed the literature research topic with you? ☐ Was the student well prepared for the discussion with you? ☐ Other comments ☐ Requirement met ☐ Requirement not met Signature: September or January ☐ Has the student discussed the plan of the final year project with you? ☐ Has the student taken an initiative to work on the final year project? ☐ Has the student reasonably read the required books? ☐ Other comments ☐ Requirement met ☐ Requirement not met Signature: October or February ☐ Has the student discussed the outline of the oral presentation with you? ☐ Has the student discussed the abstract of the oral presentation with you? ☐ Has the student reasonably read the required books? ☐ Other comments ☐ Requirement met ☐ Requirement not met Signature: November or March ☐ Has the student reasonably read the required books? ☐ Has the student rehearsed the oral presentation with you? ☐ Others, please specify ☐ Requirement met ☐ Requirement not met Signature: November or March ☐ Has the student discussed the manuscript with you?☐ Has the student gone through any sample ☐ Requirement met☐ Requirement

-oral presentation with you? not met
+manuscripts of your former students? not met

-☐ Has the student reasonably read the required Signature:
+☐ Has the student let you preview the Signature:

-books?
+manuscript?

 ☐ Other comments

-☐ Has the student reasonably read the required ☐ Requirement

-books? met

-November or ☐ Has the student rehearsed the oral ☐ Requirement

-March presentation with you? not met

-☐ Others, please specify Signature:

-☐ Has the student discussed the manuscript with

-you? ☐ Requirement

-☐ Has the student gone through any sample met

-November or manuscripts of your former students? ☐ Requirement

-March ☐ Has the student let you preview the not met

-manuscript?
-Signature:

-1 ☐ Other comments